wangzi190/projectc190/_posts/2025-09-06-playing-sic-1.md

 <hr>
 Probably the most interesting aspect of Subleq (that I know of so far) is its capacity for self-modification, which opens up new avenues for all sorts of wacky solves.
 Self-modifying code is also necessary to create particular functionalities, at least in reasonable ways.

 Each operand in a Subleq instruction represents a memory address, and instructions only use and change the values <i>at</i> those memory addresses.
-Unlike conventional assembly languages, there exist no instructions that enable loading and saving bytes from memory using the value at a certain memory address as a pointer to a different address (as opposed to loading and saving the byte(s) at the memory address itself).
+Unlike conventional assembly languages, there exist no instructions that enable loading and saving bytes from memory using the value at a certain memory address as a pointer to a different address.
 This necessitates program self-modification; otherwise, there would be no pointer functionality to speak of, and with it, none of the nifty functionalities that pointers enable.

 <span class="comments">; a simple demonstration of pointers in subleq<br>; the 0 in the 1st instruction will be modified by the 2nd</span>
 <br><b>@loop:</b>